 For some background on why I put this together, info on Google Street View, and general random thoughts please check out this post.

-Note for December 2016: Google has updated many of the Street Views from October 2016 for Lunenberg and Chester.
+Changes since this was first published: Google has updated many of the Street Views from October 2016 for Lunenberg and Chester.
 As expected the Haven Herald signage is gone (you have to use the widget to look at historical views to see it).
 Hard is it may be to believe, bear in mind that Haven completed filming in this area in 2014!
 The 2016 shot of the Pew Arena shows a nearly empty parking lot, no RVs or anything parked there.
 Nicki's Inn in Chester is up for sale.
 The building next to the Chester Playhouse is painted green now.
 I'm still waiting for new views of the Mahone Bay Centre and the Grey Gull house, but time has clearly moved on.
-One thing that seems slightly odd is there are no user-submitted photospheres from anywhere in Chester.
-There are a bunch in Lunenberg including one in the park next to the Town Hall (Haven PD), but it's like no one in Chester (or visiting there) knows how to make them or cares.
-Maybe that will change in time.

 Lunenburg is home to a couple of landmarks which are important to Haven, and has provided street scenes for numerous episodes.
 The Lunenburg waterfront is featured prominently and frequently throughout the show as "the" Haven waterfront.
 Although waterfront and aerial shots of other towns are sometimes used, Lunenburg is used for more of these than the others - especially as the backdrop for scenes of Audrey standing out on a dock.
 The building used as the Haven Police Station is in Lunenburg as well as a church seen in the opening credits.